Multi-turn Rollout Support

 • ignore_strippable: Ignores differences in whitespace characters (\n, \t, \r, spaces) while still checking for meaningful text mismatches.
 This is useful when debugging chat template issues where whitespace variations are expected and acceptable.

-• off: Completely disables the tokenization sanity check.
+• disable: Completely disables the tokenization sanity check.
 Only use this if you have thoroughly validated that tokenization discrepancies are expected and won’t impact training.

 Example configuration: